Mercadier: In historical fiction

-Mercadier also made an appearance in Robin and Marian, the 1976 film serving as right hand to Richard the Lionheart.
-Played by Bill Maynard.
+Mercadier, played by Bill Maynard, also made an appearance in Robin and Marian, the 1976 film, serving as Richard the Lionheart's right hand man.

 Mercardier features prominently in The Outlaw Chronicles series by Angus Donald, especially books 4 (Warlord) and 5 (Grail Knight), as a major antagonist.
-He is portrayed as a ruthless killer and mercenary leader with few or no redeeming qualities, and as the main perpetrator of English atrocities during the 3rd Crusade and King Richard's wars against the French.
+He is portrayed as a ruthless killer and mercenary leader with few or no redeeming qualities, and as the main perpetrator of English atrocities during the Third Crusade and King Richard's wars against the French.